Articulas/rednek-racing-original/README.md

 Make your own graphics, music files, game theme and name.

 Otherwise you can use this algorythim for a few different video games.
+Ok this will also be a guide to the updadted .py files. the regular

+redneckracing.py: file with no version information in the name is the first creation, simply a car, that moved to avoid objects, and keep score.